bliitzkrieg/cleverr/README.md

 To get started with this project do the following:

 - Install Ruby
--Open a Terminal and run the following:
+- Open a Terminal and run the following:

 ```bash
 $ npm install -g ionic gulp-cli bower